jhspetersson/git-task/README.md

 Sets task property:

     git task set 1 description "I figured it out all wrong.
-Fizz Buzz has to be rewritten in Rust!" git task set 1..10 author me
+Fizz Buzz has to be rewritten in Rust!"

 ### unset

 Delete a property:

     git task unset 1 foo
+    git task unset 1..10 foo

 ### edit